-- The most recent laboratory tests with available results must be used to confirm the subject's eligibility. - o Central labs must be collected and submitted to the central laboratory during the Screening period. - o If retesting of lab values is necessary to confirm eligibility, local labs can be used without requiring additional sample collection for central laboratory submission. - o The screening labs used to determine eligibility should be collected within 14 days prior to randomization. - Radiologic imaging used to confirm eligibility must be conducted within 28 days prior to randomization. - 2.
+- The most recent laboratory tests with available results must be used to confirm the subject's eligibility. - o Central labs must be collected and submitted to the central laboratory during the Screening period. - o If retesting of lab values is necessary to confirm eligibility, local labs can be used without requiring additional sample collection for central laboratory submission. - The screening labs used to determine eligibility should be collected within 14 days prior to randomization. - Radiologic imaging used to confirm eligibility must be conducted within 28 days prior to randomization. - 2.
 CLDN18.2 and HER2 Testing: FFPE tumor tissue will be collected for central testing to determine CLDN18.2 and HER2 status.
+(Unique to China: FFPE tumor tissue will be collected for central testing to determine CLDN18.2 status.)
 Archival tumor tissue from the primary tumor (gastric or GEJ) is preferred.
 If primary tumor tissue is not available, tumor tissue from a metastatic site (excluding bone metastasis) may be used.
 A minimum of 1 FFPE tumor tissue block (preferred) OR a minimum of 15 FFPE unstained slides are required, as allowed per local policy.
 If slides are submitted, the slides should be freshly cut from the FFPE block within the time frame described in the laboratory manual.
 If local HER2 results are already available from local testing, a minimum of 12 FFPE unstained slides are required to be submitted to the central lab, as allowed per local policy.
 If the specimen is insufficient or unavailable, a biopsy may be performed to obtain primary tumor tissue (preferred) or tumor tissue from metastatic site (excluding bone metastasis).
 Sponsor pre-approval is required when the sole purpose of the biopsy procedure is to assess eligibility for this study.
-See [Section 5.7.3 Tumor Tissue Samples]. - If the required number of slides cannot be provided, the sponsor or designee should be contacted for further guidance. - 3.
-Randomization: After confirmation of eligibility, the blinded site user will perform the randomization IRT transaction.
+(Unique to China: Five FFPE unstained slides are required, as allowed per local policy.)
+See [Section 5.7.3 Tumor Tissue Samples].

+If the required number of slides cannot be provided, the sponsor or designee should be contacted for further guidance.

+3. Randomization: After confirmation of eligibility, the blinded site user will perform the randomization IRT transaction.
 The unblinded pharmacist/designee will be notified by the IRT system about the randomly assigned treatment.
 Confirmation of Inclusion/Exclusion Criteria must be completed prior to randomization.
 Randomization may be performed prior to C1D1.
 If C1D1 cannot be performed within 5 calendar days from Randomization, please contact the Medical Monitor.
 Details of infusion preparation and storage requirements are defined in the Pharmacy Manual and Infusion Guidelines.